 To test this, a volunteer participated in a somewhat frightening procedure.
 He agreed to be put on a ventilator while he was injected with drugs that paralyzed his motor system.
-He needed to be on the ventilator because the muscles that control breathing were paralyzed as well.
+He needed to be on the ventilator because lungs were paralyzed as well.

 If the body was needed to control thought and memory, then his thought and memory should have ceased as well until the drugs wore off.

-Other experimenters showed this paralyzed man during the paralysis procedure images, words, and math problems; and then later, their plan was to test if he’d be able to recall them (and the answers to the math problems) after the paralysis wore off and he was able to talk to them again.
+During the procedure, other experimenters showed him images, words, and math problems.
+Later on, they planned to test if he’d been able to recall what they had shown him and the answers to the math problems once the paralysis had worn off and he was able to speak again.

-For what it’s worth, he was able to think and remember in this state.
+For what it’s worth, the man was able to think and remember in this state.
 We now know very clearly that thought can take place without the muscles being involved.

 Eventually, he figured out that this happened whenever he tried to move his eyes.
 Remember that his muscles were paralyzed, including the muscles that control his eyes, but the corollary discharge system within the central nervous system was still active.

 When he tried to move his eyes, a signal was sent to his visual cortex telling it to expect a particular eye movement.
-When it didn’t take place, the visual cortex inferred that the objects in the world— indeed the whole environment—had moved in exactly the same direction as the eyes.
+When it didn’t take place, the visual cortex inferred that the objects in the environment had moved in the same direction as the eyes.

-Think this through with me for a moment.
-If you moved your eyes 10 degrees to the right, and if the world around you rotated 10 degrees to the right as well at that same moment in time, what would you see?
+Think this through for a moment: If you moved your eyes 10 degrees to the right, and if the world around you rotated 10 degrees to the right as well at that same moment in time, what would you see?
 You would see the same thing before and after the eye movement, right?

 Twelve degrees up with the eyes and 12 degrees of world movement; same visual input before and after the eye movement.
 This paralyzed man had this exact experience.
 No matter where he moved his eyes, the visual input didn’t change.